cerner/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/observation.md

   pressures are paired in Millennium.
 See [Configure Blood Pressure Event Set Pairing Hierarchy].
 * Only the body fields mentioned below are supported.
 Unsupported fields will be ignored.
 * Modifier fields should not be provided, and will cause the transaction to fail.
+* Also supports creating observation with proprietary codes with the latest version of observation.

 ### Authorization Types